dusanpetkovicdsaga/blog/resume.md

 - Optimized the staradvertiser.com website with millions of unique visits to load faster reducing the load on the database.

-- Redesigned the front-end part of a Risk Assessment SaaS web application, converting it from Angular 1 to ReactJS.

 - Designed a custom infrastructure to manage multiple gpsinsight.com documentation portal functionalities from a single parent theme.

 - Lead a project for a custom cashback service type website for businesses to advertise their offers/services.

-- Created a custom interface in ReactJS for a web development tool app that serves as an online development logging console

 #### Other Experiences

+- ##### Project - taglog
+    - Developed a front-end interface and a backend service with ReactJS and Nestjs for a web development tool app, serving as an online development logging console.

 - ##### Web Developer - UpperEastDesign
 _2012 - 2013_